PNeekeetah/DesigningDataIntensiveApplications/Chapter9.md

 - stronger consistency models come off and at a performance cost
 - stronger consistency models are easier to reason about when developing
 - there are some similarities between the level of isolations that exist for transactions and consistency
-- distributed consistency is about coordinating replicas when faced with delays and faults
+- distributed (systems) consistency is about coordinating replicas when faced with delays and faults

 ### Linearizability